devops4me/safedb.net/lib/manual/git-interaction.md

 |:---------------- |:-------------------- |:------------------------------------------------------------------- |
 | **_git push_**   | towards the end      | if this is a git fetch and git merge to integrate remote repo changes  |

-## safe diff | safe merge

-When a diff is requested for a branch the remote is checked to discover whether it has moved ahead.
-If it has the user is advised to first carry out a safe merge operation to bring the changes from the remote to the master and from the master to the branch.